Pavan-1997/AWS_CodePipeline_CI/README.md

 # AWS CodePipeline CI

-Performing AWS Continuous Integration all the steps are documented as below
+Performing AWS Continuous Integration all the steps are documented as below:

 1. Login to AWS Console